orgdrobe/orgdrobe-fe-fastapi/README.md

 python3 -m venv .venv
 ```

-`env` - name on the virtual environment
+`.venv` - name on the virtual environment

 **How to activate and deactivate**